aioobe/aioobe.github.io/_posts/2016-06-29-a-child-is-not-always-a-parent.md

 > A cat *is an* animal

-It does't make sense to say that an animal is *the parent* of a cat (at least not when there's only one cat around).
-In the case of inheritance, there's a better terminology: Super-class and sub-class.
-So, instead of saying
+It does't make sense to say that an animal is *the parent* of a cat or that a cat is *a child* of an animal (at least not when there's only one cat around).
+A parent and a child doesn't have an *is a* relation with each other.

+In the case of inheritance there's always a better terminology: Superclass and subclass.
+So, instead of saying for instance

 > Animal is a parent of Cat

 say

-> Animal is a super-class of Cat
+> Animal is a superclass of Cat

 &lt;/rant&gt;